Skip to main content

 With some exceptions, the VPA preempts state laws to the extent that such laws are inconsistent with the provisions of the VPA.

 Have legal questions?
-Talk with a personal injury lawyer in Indianapolis, IN from Ward & Ward Law Firm.
+Talk with a personal injury lawyer in Indianapolis, IN from Ward & Ward Personal Injury Lawyers.